Frequently Asked Questions

 I am trying to register, and it says that I have a health hold?
 I don't know why I can't register.

 Either we have not received your health form or not all parts are filled out to acceptance.
 The immunization requirements are required by the state of Tennessee.
 Make sure you have received all necessary immunizations sent with a shot record or a healthcare provider’s signature.
-If you do not get the meningitis or hepatitis B shots, the waiver must be signed.
 Please call us to see what you need to turn in for documentation of immunizations.

 Do you give allergy shots?